-Interrater Reliability
+Interrater reliability

-A second research observed and scored 40% of all tests administered.
+A second researcher observed and scored 40% of all tests administered.
 Interrater reliability was computed as agreements over total responses scored and was 99% for these observations.

-Mathematics Achievement
+Mathematics achievement

 As shown in Tables 1 and 2, strong effects for mathematics were found for the differences between the treatment and control group across all math units.
-An analysis of variance revealed significant differences for the interaction effects in geometry, algebra, measurement, and across all units.
+An analysis of variance revealed significant differences for the interaction effects in geometry, algebra, and measurement and across all units.
 A significant effect was not found for data analysis.
-This finding may have been influenced by the small sample size and the treatment groups higher pretest scores.
+This finding may have been influenced by the small sample size and the treatment group's higher pretest scores.